tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 whose "public_name" payloads contain such addresses.

 The value of the "public_name" extension is hereafter referred to as the public identity.
-ECHConfig MUST contain this extension.
+ECHConfig MUST contain this extension, and clients MUST ignore ECHConfigs missing the extension.
 Future extensions MAY override this rule provided they are marked mandatory and provide instructions for how clients use the extension as an alternate public identity in validating the client-facing server certificate.
 See {{auth-public-name}} for more details.

 # The "encrypted_client_hello" Extension {#encrypted-client-hello}